Toward automatic generation of control structures for process flow diagrams with large language models: Data

 \subsection{Real data for fine-tuning}

-We collected 312 P\&ID-like images from publicly available sources including the google and bing image search engines\footnote{Search keywords: "Piping and Instrumentation Diagram", "Rohrleitungs und Instrumentenfließbild", "P\&ID", "R\&I", "R+I"} and extracted process diagrams from scientific literature using data mining~\cite{Balhorn.2022}.
+We collected 312 PFD images including control structures from publicly available sources including the google and bing image search engines\footnote{Search keywords: "Piping and Instrumentation Diagram", "Rohrleitungs und Instrumentenfließbild", "P\&ID", "R\&I", "R+I"} and extracted process diagrams from scientific literature using data mining~\cite{Balhorn.2022}.
+These process flowsheets originate from various industry and academic domains, such as gas and oil plants, experimental setups, or batch operations.
 After the manual selection of process diagrams containing control structure, automatic object detection, and path exploration is performed using our flowsheet digitization algorithm~\cite{Theisen.2022}.
 Correcting faulty nodes and edges, adding the letter code of control units, and adding the connectivity of the unit operations and control structures is performed using LabelGraph, which is our custom extension to \href{https://github.com/heartexlabs/labelImg}{LabelImg}~\cite{LabelImg.2018}.
+In addition, this manual correction step in LabelGraph ensures the trustworthiness of the mined and digitized process flowsheets.
+In this step obviously faulty process flowsheets and duplicates are deleted, but due to time limitations, a detailed check could not be performed.
 The resulting process graphs are converted to SFILES~2.0 using our code~\cite{Vogel.2022c}.
 Then, all control structures are removed to build a dataset consisting of SFILES~2.0 without control structure as our input data and SFILES~2.0 with control structures as our output data.
 Key statistics of the dataset are denoted in Table~\ref{tab:Dataset_Properties}.
 The table shows that the standard deviation of the number of nodes in the real data (28) is significantly higher than in the generated data (20) while the average number of nodes is smaller in the real data.
 This indicates that the sizes of the process diagrams vary more strongly in the real dataset.
 The table also highlights a significantly higher vocabulary size of the real dataset (390) compared to the generated dataset (113).
 The reason for this is mainly a diversity of additional, new letter codes, but also other new unit operations, which are not present in the generated data.
+To conclude, identifying good measures for the comparison of process diagrams (here, generated data and real data) is difficult.
+As a first step, we used the average node number, the standard deviation of the number of nodes and the vocabulary size.
+In the future, an investigation of different measures, such as graph similarity, might be helpful for comparing two different process flowsheets.